 The College and the University offer a wide range of counselling services for any situation.
 Whether you are experiencing trouble with your course, facing a difficult situation, seeking mental health support, grieving the loss of a loved one, or just need someone to talk to, you are encouraged to find the support you need.

-The Welfare Tutors are available to listen and to offer help with any problems or difficulties that are not of a purely academic or administrative kind.
+The Welfare Tutors are available to listen and to offer help with any problems that are not purely academic or administrative.
 Undergraduates and postgraduates are welcome to contact any of them.
-Every day in term time there is a Welfare Tutors on duty who can be contacted whatever the hour, in case of an emergency or urgent problem, via the Porters’ Lodge (339339).
+Every day in term time there is a Welfare Tutors on duty who can be contacted whatever the hour in case of an emergency or urgent problem via the Porters’ Lodge (339339).
 Out of term please contact either the Porters’ Lodge or the Tutorial Department (N Staircase – 339468).

 University Counselling Service

 The University Counselling Service provides free, confidential and professional counselling to all students.
 You can make an appointment online by filling in a pre-counselling form, or you can download a form; feel free to give as much or as little information as you are comfortable with.
 Any information you give will remain confidential within the Counselling Service and once you have submitted a form, the Counselling Service will contact you to arrange for you to see a suitable counsellor at a time that you can manage.

 Linkline is a telephone listening and information service (01223 744444) run by students for students in Cambridge.
 The telephone lines are open from 7pm until 7am each night during full term, and there will always be both a male and female volunteer available.
 Linkline is not a counselling service and so the volunteers won’t tell you what to do, but they will provide a confidential listening ear.